infovore/ResponsiveAnalogRead/README.md

 ## How to install

-In the Arduino IDE, go to Sketch > Include libraries > Manage libraries, and search for ResponsiveAnalogRead.
-You can also just use the files directly from the src folder.

-Look at the example in the examples folder for an idea on how to use it in your own projects.
-The source files are also heavily commented, so check those out if you want fine control of the library's behaviour.
+* Copy the contents of `src` into your CPP program.
+* Add ResponsiveAnalogRead.cpp to the list of files in the `add_executable` directive of the CMake file
+* Include `ResponsiveAnalogRead.h` as necessary

 ## Constructor arguments

-- `pin` - int, the pin to read (e.g. A0).
+- `adc` - int, the adc to read (0-3, which are physical pins 26-29 respectively on a Pi Pico).
 - `sleepEnable` - boolean, sets whether sleep is enabled.
 Defaults to true.
 Enabling sleep will cause values to take less time to stop changing and potentially stop changing more abruptly, where as disabling sleep will cause values to ease into their correct position smoothly.
 - `snapMultiplier` - float, a value from 0 to 1 that controls the amount of easing.
 Defaults to 0.01.
 Increase this to lessen the amount of easing (such as 0.1) and make the responsive values more responsive, but doing so may cause more noise to seep through if sleep is not enabled.